Mostafa-Samir/zip-local/README.md

 Imagine a serevr that needs to zip files it receives through its clients and send the zipped file to the client.
 When the file is received it resides in a buffer in memory, and to be able to zip it with the library (using the methods described so far) we must first save the file to local storage then zip it using its path so that the library would read it back to memory and zip it.
 This is definitely ineffcient and wasteful of the serevr's time and resources.

 To solve this issue, starting from v0.2.0 you can zip/unzip a file directly from the buffer containing it in memory or zip an entire <code>ZippedFS</code> object from a previously unzipped file.
-This could be done simply by passing the buffer or the <code>ZippedFS</code> object to the zip/unzip methods instead of the path, and it works for both asynchronous and synchronous versions.
+This could be done simply by passing the bufferto the zip/unzip methods or the <code>ZippedFS</code> object to zip method instead of the path, and it works for both asynchronous and synchronous versions.
 Notice that in the case of zipping a buffer you'll need to pass an extra argument after the buffer which is the name of the file that will be included in the zip.

 Here's an example implementing the above scenario that utilizes the ability to zip buffers :